bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-09-18-newsletter.md

 layout: newsletter
 lang: en
 ---
-This week's newsletter describes an idea for providing SPV fraud proofs without changing Bitcoin's consensus rules and summarizes several talks from the Bitcoin Edge Dev++ training sessions and Scaling Bitcoin conference held last week in Tel Aviv.
+This week's newsletter summarizes several talks from the Bitcoin Edge Dev++ training sessions and Scaling Bitcoin conference held last week in Tel Aviv.
 Also included is our regular section on notable changes to popular Bitcoin infrastructure projects.